nayanagrawal-tech9/ai-knowledge-automation/README.md

-# AI Knowledge Chat UI - E2E Test Automation
+# Omnipulse Chat UI - E2E Test Automation

-This project contains end-to-end test automation for the AI Knowledge Chat UI application, with a focus on Gmail SSO authentication testing using Playwright and TypeScript.
+This project contains end-to-end test automation for the Omnipulse Chat UI application, with a focus on Gmail SSO authentication testing using Playwright and TypeScript.

 ## 🏗️ Project Structure